This is the Archive Site for the Steel Valley Project from 1999 to 2010

 - The visual quality of the area immediately outside their homes is particularly important to older people in any community: a well maintained, neat and cared for environment is taken as a sign that local inhabitants are 'in control' of the area and 'watch out for their neighbours'.
 For this reason, shaggy, non-maintained landscapes are rarely a good solution directly adjacent to houses - this factor can help to determine expenditure priorities.

-The potential to enhance the quality of life in Stocksbridge - its landscape, the quality of the present green spaces and the role of the Steel Valley Project
+The potential to enhance the quality of life in Stocksbridge - its landscape, the quality of the green spaces identified in the early years of the project

 The potential to make a high quality urban environment lies in the high quality farmed landscape, moors, woodlands, streams and lakes which create a very special setting for Stocksbridge.
 This larger landscape, of which the local green spaces are a part, acts as a visual backcloth to this hillside settlement.
 Unusually for an urban area the larger landscape dominates the view from many homes - this makes Stocksbridge a special place in which to live.
 Unfortunately many of the smaller green spaces, introduced as the town expended during the twentieth century, are of poor quality.
 Money was never found to plan and design them as adequate public spaces and the financial and manpower resources were never available to undertake proper planting or landscape design schemes.